kaithar/Archipelago/worlds/sonic1/README.md

 ## What you need to know about the Archipelago mode

 - The location checks for this game are every monitor, all six bosses and all six special zones.
-- This world will add to the item pool 6 emeralds, 2 buff items (more on those in a moment), and 209 rings.
+- This world will add to the item pool 6 emeralds, 14 keys, 2 buff items (more on those in a moment), and 195 rings.
+- There are 6 keys for the normal zones, 1 for the Final Zone, 1 for Specials access, and 6 for the special stages themselves.
+- The player will start with the Specials access key and one random normal zone key unlocked, the remaining 12 are in the pool.
-- The 209 rings are split into 10 classed as Useful and 199 classed as Filler, the hope is that this will balance the distribution.
+- The 195 rings are split into 10 classed as Useful and 185 classed as Filler, the hope is that this will balance the distribution.
 - To complete the world you need to complete the 6 specials, 6 bosses, get the 6 emeralds in the pool, and 100 of the pool rings.
 - Initially there are no options, the number of rings to complete may get added as a difficulty modifier.
 - At 100 rings, in my tests using Pokemon red as a second world, you should be able to get enough rings by 100% clearing.
+- Keys can only appear in other worlds, to make filling slightly saner.

 ## What changes to Sonic 1 you need to know about